 Introduction to Scrum Roles

-Scrum Roles is within Scrum Methodology, the end product delivered to the customers is done by Scrum Management.
+Scrum Roles is within Scrum Methodology; Scrum Management does the end product delivered to the customers.
 This Scrum Management consists of Scrum Roles.
-Unlike, the conventional project management, ‘Scrum Roles’ function differently.
+Unlike conventional project management, ‘Scrum Roles’ function differently.
 Primarily, there are 3 main roles in Scrum:

 - Product Owner,

 “Scrum Roles can be defined as a set of individuals entitled to execute task-related responsibilities in sync with one another to make a project successful”.

 Scrum Role Anatomy, as represented above, indicates the collaborative sync of responsibilities carried out by the Product Owner, Scrum Master & Scrum Development Team to attain the project objectives.

 1. Product Owner (PO)